rhyslwells/Data-Archive/content/copilot/copilot-conversations/consider_the_folloeing_an_help_provide_a_structured_approach_to@20241020_124650.md

 ## Gradient Descent

 Gradient descent is an optimization algorithm used to minimize errors in a model by iteratively updating its parameters.
-It works by moving in the direction of the steepest decrease of the [[loss function]].
+It works by moving in the direction of the steepest decrease of the [[Loss function]].

 - **Stochastic Gradient Descent**: Updates model parameters based on the gradient of a single randomly chosen data point.
 - **Batch Gradient Descent**: Computes the gradient of the entire dataset.